 These include the chorus sounds from the ’80s by guitar players such as Johnny Marr and Robert Smith from the Cure.
 This pedal is a bit of a one-trick pony in terms of sound.
 But, it is my favorite one-trick-pony sound of all time!

 Build Quality: For pedals that are made in China, these hold up exceptionally well.
 And this Joyo chorus is no exception.
 I can testify that I’ve gigged with my Joyo pedals all over the world and they’ve been stomped on constantly for two years and they still work (touch wood).
 Whilst not as rugged as the Boss pedal it is cloned after, it still offers sturdy metal housing.

 Size: The Joyo chorus pedal is decent in size.
 Not quite as bulky as a Boss pedal, but not quite as small as a mini pedal.
-SO I'd say the size is very average.
-Nothing much to say about sizing here as it is a regular stompbox sizing.
+So I’d say the size is very average.
+Nothing much to say about sizing here as it is regular stompbox sizing.

 Controls: This cheap chorus pedal by Joyo only has two controls.
 One which controls the speed of the effect.
 As well as one that controls the depth.
 These are the exact controls found on the Boss CE-2.
 Whilst you can’t control the volume of the effect, it’s still a legendary chorus sound in my opinion.

 3) MXR Micro Chorus